elastic/integrations/docs/definitions.md

 ## Package

-A package contains the dashboards, visualisations, and configurations to monitor the logs and metrics of a particular technology or group of related services, such as “MySQL”, or “System”.
+An Elastic Package, or simply package for short, contains the dashboards, visualisations, and configurations to monitor the logs and metrics of a particular technology or group of related services, such as “MySQL”, or “System”.

 The package consists of: